TBERT31/example-architecture-microservices-java/README.md

 This repository is an example of a microservices architecture using Spring Boot and Next.js.
 The project is designed to demonstrate the use of various technologies and tools in a microservices environment.

-## Screencast demonstrations & explanations
+## Screencasts demonstrations & explanations

 You can see the various demos and explanations of the project as it progresses by visiting the branches in question and clicking on the video links below :
 - [1-demo-product-service](https://youtu.be/937Yzy4TM2A)